Joseph McCann (criminal)

-Joseph McCann (born 8 February 1985) is an English-born Scottish–Irish serial rapist.
+Joseph McCann (born 8 February 1985) is an English serial rapist.
 In April and May 2019, McCann committed sexual attacks in Hertfordshire, London, Greater Manchester and Cheshire against 11 strangers, ranging in age from an 11-year-old boy to a 71-year-old woman.
 He evaded police, who suspect that he was sheltered by a "support network" across the country.
 For these crimes, he was tried at the Old Bailey and, on 6 December, convicted of 37 offences.
 Three days later, he was given 33 life sentences.

 Early life

 Joseph McCann was born in London on 8 February 1985, to a Scottish builder and a mother with "links" to the Irish traveller community; he was reported as being "one generation removed" from travellers and part of a "large travelling family".
 By the mid-1990s, the McCanns had moved to a council house on Tyrol Walk in Beswick, a district of Manchester.